Eladio Victoria

-Eladio Victoria y Victoria (July 30, 1864 in Baní – July 27, 1939 in Santiago de los Caballeros) was a Dominican politician.
+Eladio Victoria y Victoria (July 30, 1864 in Baní – July 27, 1939 in Santiago de los Caballeros) was a Dominican Republic politician.
 He served as the 32nd president of the Dominican Republic from December 5, 1911, until November 30, 1912.
+Direct US intervention forced him to resign.

-His entire presidency coincided with the Dominican Civil War of 1911–12.
+His entire presidency coincided with the Dominican Civil War of 1911–1912.
 He was succeeded in the presidency by his co-brother-in-law Monsignor Adolfo Alejandro Nouel.

 Victoria was 3/4 French.
 He was great-granduncle of Arístides and Alexis Victoria Yeb.